 - Federal Nursing Loan: Loan recipients must complete and return a Loan Disclosure each academic year for which a loan is offered.
 The Loan Disclosure will be sent under separate cover from the UMS Shared Processing Center.

 Exit Counseling: Required counseling sessions with which the UMA Student Accounts Office reminds borrowers of their rights and responsibilities as they enter repayment of their loans.
 Exit Interviews are required each time a student leaves school or drops below half-time status or graduates before repayment of the loans.
-Separate exit counseling sessions are required for Federal Perkins and/or Nursing Loans as well.
+Separate exit counseling sessions are required for Nursing Loans as well.

 Federal Direct Stafford Loan Exit Counseling may be completed at: www.studentloans.gov